 Notice that all these changes work to raise both measures of bankruptcy efficiency.
-C1, C2 and C3 improve creditors' protection, while C4 and C5 diminish costs and improve goals of insolvency.
+C1 and C2 improve secured creditors' protection, while C4, C5 and C6 diminish costs and improve goals of insolvency.

 Reorganization was inspired in Chapter 11 of the U.S Bankruptcy Code.
-Unlike the old process called "concordata" that does not permit any renegotiation between the interested parts and with only few of them being entitled to recovery, now managers make a sweeping proposal of recuperation that should be accepted by each one of the classes.
-Creditors will have to negotiate and vote for the reorganization plan.
-There is a "stay period" when creditors cannot take any of the firm's goods, not even those given as collateral so as not to disturb the firms' activities.
-These changes may permit more economically efficient firms to recover and reduce type I error.
+Unlike the old process called "concordata" that does not permit any renegotiation between the interested parts and with only few of them being entitled to recovery, now managers make a sweeping proposal of recuperation that should be accepted by each one of the three classes: workers, secured creditors and unsecured creditors (including trade creditors).
+Creditors, now with a more significant role at the procedure, will have to negotiate and vote for the reorganization plan.
+Looking to increase the chance of reorganization success, two changes were introduced by the new law.
+First is the application of the automatic stay by 180 days, when creditors cannot take any of the firm's goods, even those given as collateral, having in view not to disturb the firms' activities.
+The second one is related to the new credit obtained by reorganizing firms.
+Credit that is given in post-bankruptcy period will have priority over older credits if liquidation occurs (see C6), motivating creditors to sector, high yield of treasury bills, high banking costs, etc.